Singularity degree of structured random matrices: Non-negative matrices

 \begin{Proof}[Proof of Lemma~\ref{lem:Normal Form wo support}]

-Since $S$ does not have support, the Frobenius-K{\"o}nig theorem implies that there exist an $|I| \times |J|$ submatrix of zeros, with $|I|+|J| > K$.
-By the symmetry of $S$ there also exist a $|J| \times |I|$ zero submatrix, so without loss of generality we assume $|I| \leq |J|$.
+Since $S$ does not have support, the Frobenius-K{\"o}nig theorem implies that there exists an $|I| \times |J|$ submatrix of zeros, with $|I|+|J| > K$.
+By the symmetry of $S$ there also exists a $|J| \times |I|$ zero submatrix, so without loss of generality we assume $|I| \leq |J|$.

-We then consider all zero submatrices with maximal length plus height and choose $I$,$J$ corresponding to the submatrix with the largest height.
-With this choice of $I$ and $J$, we have that there is no set of k rows of $S^{13}$ such that all the non-zero entries in these rows lie in k or fewer columns, otherwise we could choose a submatrix of zeros with a larger height.
+We then consider all zero submatrices with maximal length plus height, i.e. maximizing $|I|+|J| $\nc, and choose $I$,$J$ corresponding to the submatrix with the largest height $\abs{J}$.
+With this choice of $I$ and $J$, there is no set of $k$ rows of $S^{13}$ such that all the non-zero entries in these rows lie in $k$ or fewer columns, otherwise we could choose a submatrix of zeros with a larger height, as explained below the statement of Lemma~\ref{lem:Normal Form wo support} .

-Then the submatrix $S_{22}$ has no submatrix of zeros whose height plus width is greater than $(|J|-|I|)$ (otherwise a larger zero submatrix would have been chosen in the first step), so again by the Frobenius-K{\"o}nig theorem $S^{22}$ has support. \end{Proof}
+Then the submatrix $S_{22}$ has no submatrix of zeros whose height plus width is greater than $|J|-|I|$.
+Otherwise a larger zero submatrix would have been chosen in the first step.
+Thus, again by the Frobenius-K{\"o}nig theorem, the matrix $S^{22}$ has support. \end{Proof}